Info for Current Students

 Lower division students with general questions about schedule planning should first consult with their lower division advisers.

-For engineering advising questions, please feel encouraged to reach out to the engineering faculty member instructing your current EGR course, or to the current interim department chair, Professor Rebecca Alexander.
+For engineering advising questions, please feel encouraged to reach out to the engineering faculty member instructing your current EGR course, or email the department at .